 Do you have employees who seem to be busy, but you can’t quite identify exactly what they produce?
 And what about those who tend to be the bottleneck in the organization?
 Is this causing animosity?
 Individual rivalries?
 Territorialism?
 Many interpersonal issues within your organization may be a result of the self-management styles of the employees.

 Some people are naturally better at managing full and hectic workloads.
 Others aren’t, but this doesn’t mean they can’t learn.
 Most people are ill-equipped to handle the demands on their attention caused by the Information Age.
 Your employees could be losing hours in their day simply because they don’t manage information well, and usually people don’t manage information well because they have never been taught.
 Consider these points from Coopers & Lybrand:

 - Of all the pages that get handled each day in the average office, 90% of them are merely shuffled.

 - Professionals spend 5-15% of their time reading information, but up to 50% of their time looking for it.

 A survey conducted by America Online found that, on average, people check their email five times a day.
 A study in Scotland, using optical monitors fitted to workers eyes, found workers glancing at or otherwise checking email as much as 40 times per hour!

 When workers feel tied to their email, as if they MUST be immediate with their response, this reflects a culture problem in the organization.
 It means no one can focus on any one thing for more than a few minutes or seconds, and this must be addressed at the levels of both personal workload management, and company communication culture.
-(For more on this, read this post and this post.)

 In addition to communication, accountability has a big affect on culture.
 When there are employees who don’t produce, or who consistently miss deadlines, but there are no consequences, this brings down the productivity of the whole organization.
 But often people aren’t held accountable because of the workload-management skills of the individuals delegating the work.